Kosta & Charlotte’s Story

 What is one piece of advice you have for engaged couples in the wedding planning process?

 Let the bride do it.
-LOL!
-Nothing will ever be perfect, so just go with the flow and enjoy the process.
+But seriously, nothing will ever be perfect, so just go with the flow and enjoy the process.

 Looking back on your wedding day, what is one thing about it/or part of it that you loved?